GoogleCloudPlatform/hadoop-discovery-tool/README.md

 No, dfsadmin access is optional.

 ## Contributing
-We'd love to accept your patches and contributions to this project.
-For more details on how to contribute read CONTRIBUTING.md .
+We'd love to hear your feedback on the tool.
+For collaboration opportunities please reach out to @yadavaja@google.com, gdc-atc@google.com